-Following the making of the docudrama "One Dead Indian", based off of Gordon Edward's compelling book — which had an actor play Jim Moses — Moses was erased from history by the media and inquiries.
+Following the making of the docudrama "One Dead Indian", based off of Gordon Edward's compelling book — which had an actor play Jim Moses — Moses who was an Oneida, was erased from history by the media and inquiries.
 Although in good health during the Ipperwash Inquiry, Moses’ name appears nowhere in its multi-volume published report.

 Premier Douglas Ford has put forward a trial balloon, suggesting that one of his predecessors, Premier Michael Harris, be awarded the Order of Ontario.
 Understandably, this suggestion has drawn criticism from the Chiefs of Ontario, which issued a press release on the topic.
 The Chiefs stated the honour was inappropriate.
 One reason for this was that it opened raw wounds of the September 1995 killing of the Ontario native rights activist, Dudley George — arising out of gunshots from the Ontario Provincial Police (OPP).
 The Chiefs also stated the Ipperwash Inquiry should be reopened to address questions about the police shooting of unarmed occupiers.